tuibird/SlowBongo/README.md

   ```bash
   sudo usermod -a -G input $USER
   ```
-  Log out and back in for the group change to take effect.
+  Restart for the group change to take effect.

 ### Optional